 What are the downsides?
 Hawley retainers aren’t aesthetically pleasing—the wire is clearly visible during wear.
 They may also cause a lisp, due to the plastic on the roof of the mouth.
 Finally, patients need to be careful when taking the retainer out, because the wires can bend if it is not removed correctly.

-Clear plastic: These retainers are thin molded clear plastic that fits snugly over your teeth, similar to an Invisalign tray.
+Clear plastic: These retainers are thin molded clear plastic that fits snugly over your teeth, similar to a clear aligners tray.
 We consider this ideal for teens and adults because they’re virtually unnoticeable when you’re wearing them, making them a better aesthetic choice.
 They’re easy to take on and off and don’t create a lisp when talking.
 Additionally, they can be used as a whitening tray and may serve as a “mini night guard” in cases of mild teeth grinding, because they cover all of the teeth surfaces.
 (For more serious cases of teeth grinding, we recommend a custom-fitted night guard.)

 These are recommended for older patients because they aren’t as durable and will wear out over time.
 Also, they aren’t adjustable for future dental work or erupting teeth.